 - List of expenditure over £500

 - Our spend data as a useful dashboard

 - Food Hygiene ratings

 - Business property data set

 - List of Primary Schools

-- List of Secondary Schools - 64 The Medium Term Financial Plan (MTFP) supports the vision for Monmouthshire and extensive public engagement continued in 2019/20 for the 2020/21 budget and Medium Term Financial Plan which engaged with the public in their own community; this included website, social media, drop in sessions YouTube and open meetings.
-These were key to providing people with the opportunity to become informed. - Public engagement and consultation is key to the WFG Act.
-One of the five ways of working is Involvement - the importance of involving people with an interest in achieving the well-being goals, and ensuring that those people reflect the diversity of the area which the body serves.
-This along with the other ways of working is now considered in all relevant decision making reports for Cabinet and Council through a Future Generations Evaluation which includes Equalities and Sustainability Impact Assessments.
-The progress of implementing the WFG Act was reported through the PSB and Cabinet in 2019/20. - 66 Implementing Open Government standards which enable us to effectively engage with our citizens and open up our data for anyone who needs to use it.
+- List of Secondary Schools

+- 65 The Medium Term Financial Plan (MTFP) supports the vision for Monmouthshire and extensive public engagement continued in 2020/21 for the 2021/22 budget and Medium Term Financial Plan which engaged with the public in their own community; this included website, social media, drop in sessions YouTube (January 2021) and open meetings.
+These were key to providing people with the opportunity to become informed; Cabinet October 2020, January 2021.

+- 66 Public engagement and consultation is key to the WFG Act; one of the five ways of working is Involvement.
+This along with the other ways of working is now considered in all relevant decision making reports for Cabinet and Council through a Future Generations Evaluation which includes Equalities and

+- Sustainability Impact Assessments.
+The progress of implementing the WFG Act was reported through the PSB in 2020/21, July 2020. - 67 Implementing Open Government standards which enable us to effectively engage with our citizens and open up our data for anyone who needs to use it.
 Making the most of digitisation and digital inclusion to enable us to engage with people across our County.